systemd/systemd/docs/USER_NAMES.md

 rules, but not vice versa.

 Note that this relaxed mode does not refuse a couple of very questionable syntaxes.
-For example it permits a leading or embedded period.
+For example, it permits a leading or embedded period.
 A leading period is problematic because the matching home directory would typically be hidden from the user's/administrator's view.
 An embedded period is problematic since it creates ambiguity in traditional `chown` syntax (which is still accepted